-Dana teaches courses in the Public and Professional Writing Program, including Written Professional Communication (WPC), WPC: Topics in Diversity, and Grant Writing.
+Dana is the Director of the Public and Professional Writing Program, and teaches courses including Written Professional Communication (WPC), WPC: Topics in Diversity, and Grant Writing.
 She also tutors in the Writing Center and offers faculty grant writing support through the Writing Institute.

 She has several years of professional experience—working in the education and mental health fields—and has collaborated with administrators, educators, and students across a variety of settings.